Helium mass spectrometer: Uses

-Helium mass spectrometer leak detectors are used in production line industries such as refrigeration and air conditioning, automotive parts, carbonated beverage containers food packages and aerosol packaging, as well as in the manufacture of steam products, gas bottles, fire extinguishers, tire valves, and numerous other products including all vacuum systems.
+Helium mass spectrometer leak detectors are used in production line industries such as refrigeration and air conditioning, automotive parts, carbonated beverage containers food packages and aerosol packaging, as well as in the manufacture of steam products, gas bottles, fire extinguishers, tire valves, heat exchangers and numerous other products including all vacuum systems.

 Test methods

 Global helium spray

 This method requires the part to be tested to be connected to a helium leak detector.
 The outer surface of the part to be tested will be located in some kind of a tent in which the helium concentration will be raised to 100% helium.

-If the part is small the vacuum system included in the leak testing instrument will be able to reach low enough pressure to allow for mass spectrometer operation.
+If the part is small the vacuum system included in the leak testing instrument will be able to within a short amount of time reach low enough pressure (typically below 100mTorr) to allow for mass spectrometer operation.

 If the size of the part is too large, an additional vacuum pumping system may be required to reach low enough pressure in a reasonable length of time.
 Once operating pressure has been reached, the mass spectrometer can start its measuring operation.

 If leakage is encountered the small and "agile" molecules of helium will migrate through the cracks into the part.
 The vacuum system will carry any tracer gas molecule into the analyzer cell of the magnetic sector mass spectrometer.
 A signal will inform the operator of the value of the leakage encountered.

 Local helium spray

 This method is a small variation from the one above.

-It still requires the part to be tested to be connected to a helium leak detector.
-The outer surface of the part to be tested is sprayed with a localized stream of helium tracer gas.
+It still requires the part to be tested to be connected to a helium leak detector and all steps above and vacuum pump sizing based on the part size are followed.
+However, the outer surface of the part to be tested is sprayed with a localized stream of helium tracer gas where the spray head will be moved across the part.
+Thus, correlation between maximum leakage signal and helium spray head location will allow the operator to pinpoint the leaky area for possible repair or further investigation.

-If the part is small the vacuum system included in the instrument will be able to reach low enough pressure to allow for mass spectrometer operation.

-If the size of the part is too large, an additional pumping system may be required to reach low enough pressure in a reasonable length of time.
-Once operating pressure has been reached, the mass spectrometer can start its measuring operation.

-If leakage is encountered the small and "agile" molecules of helium will migrate through the cracks into the part.
-The vacuum system will carry any tracer gas molecule into the analyzer cell of the magnetic sector mass spectrometer.
-A signal will inform the operator of the value of the leakage encountered.
-Thus correlation between maximum leakage signal and location of helium spray head will allow the operator to pinpoint the leaky area.

 Helium charged vacuum test

-In this case the part is pressurized (sometime this test is combined with a burst test, i.e. at 40 bar) with helium while sitting in a vacuum chamber.
+In this test method, the part is pressurized with helium, or a helium and hydrogen mixture to reduce cost, while sitting in a vacuum chamber.
 The vacuum chamber is connected to a vacuum pumping system and a leak detector.
-Once the vacuum has reached the mass spectrometer operating pressure, any helium leakage will be measured.
+Once the vacuum has reached the leak detector operating pressure, any helium leakage will be measured.
+Sometimes after leak testing concludes, a burst test, i.e. at 40 bar may be conducted in the same chamber.

-This test method applies to a lot of components that will operate under pressure: airbag canisters, evaporators, condensers, high-voltage SF_{6} filled switchgear.
+This test method may be optimal for certain components: airbag canisters, evaporators, condensers, high-voltage filled SF_{6} switchgear, as pressures during testing may simulate those seen in component application, along with positioning any seals, gaskets, etc. into their operating position during testing.